Home > All Recipes > Cupcakes for Two > Small Batch Lemon Cupcakes

 • Add the flour, baking powder, and salt to the sugar.
 Give a quick mix to combine.
 Note – If using a stand mixer, I recommend the 3-quart mixing bowl (link above) for the small batch batter.
 Otherwise, you can use a hand held mixer and medium mixing bowl.

 • Add the butter cubes to the dry ingredients.
-Mix on medium-high speed until the butter is broken up and the mix resembles coarse sand.
+Mix on medium speed until the butter is broken up and the mix resembles coarse sand.
+This will take about 1 to 2 minutes.

 2 tablespoons unsalted butter, room temperature and cut into cubes